glanzz/great-green/README.md

 However, despite these efforts, only 4% of the target has been completed thus far, highlighting the need for accelerated action.
 Overcoming obstacles such as funding constraints and promoting diversified farming practices are essential for the success of the Great Green Wall initiative and the long-term sustainability of the Sahara and Sahel regions.

+With more initiatives like Green wall of India coming up, there is a need to resolve the issues to combat the changes in environment.

+Note: Skip to user flow diagrams shown below for visual description of the functionality

 # Features
 1. Plant Growth Tracking & Sharing
 2. Grow and Contribute: Users interested in growing plants can select from a variety of seeds based on their difficulty level.
 They receive detailed instructions for nurturing the plants and are encouraged to share progress through weekly updates.
-3. Seed Sharing Initiative
-4. Sustain and Multiply: Once plants yield crops or seeds, users are encouraged to send back 20% of their yield to Great-Green or designated UN programs.
+3. Sustain and Multiply: Once plants yield crops or seeds, users are encouraged to send back 20% of their yield to Great-Green or designated UN programs.
 This unique cycle helps sustain the project and expand reforestation efforts.
-5. Interactive Mapping
+4. Interactive Mapping
-6. Visualize and Engage: Users can explore interactive maps to see affected areas, ongoing projects, and identify zones needing attention.
+5. Visualize and Engage: Users can explore interactive maps to see affected areas, ongoing projects, and identify zones needing attention.
 They can manage reforestation projects with comprehensive tools, tracking progress and evaluating impact.
-7. Connect and Learn: The platform encourages community interaction for knowledge exchange and collaboration.
+6. Connect and Learn: The platform encourages community interaction for knowledge exchange and collaboration.
 It offers a rich library of materials to educate on desertification, its effects, and mitigation strategies.
-8. Plant Recovery Support: Community Engagement & Educational Resources are available for providing support to struggling plants with issues or pests.
+7. Plant Recovery Support: Community Engagement & Educational Resources are available for providing support to struggling plants with issues or pests.
 Experts will be consulted when requested on as need basis.

 # Goals
 * Enhance Ecological Restoration: To increase rehabilitated lands and introduce a sustainable cycle of plant growth and sharing.